spatialfruitsalad/polyRender/README.md

 To watch it on your android smartphone, get a google cardboard (~20$) here: https://vr.google.com/cardboard/

+## Rendering Set-Voronoi cells of spherical and aspherical particles
+There are two programs: poly2pov can be used for monodisperse spheres. setPoly2Pov is for any packing of aspherical particles, polydisperse particles or in general anything more complex than mnodisperse spheres.

 ## TL;DR
 There is a single script that creates stereo images from an `ellip` (particle coordinates) file.